lumeland/theme-ebook/src/index.md

 Scheme was unruffled.
 "I'm glad we found you, Slab."

 A look of consternation crossed his face.
-"It was me that found y---"
+"It was me that found y"

 She ignored him.
 "This is Quintessandra.
 I don't think she has a last name."
 The pop star tech genius waved.
 "We need to get her to the transmitter.
-I know Pajunas must have a one somewhere, so---"
+I know Pajunas must have a one somewhere, so"

 "Scheme.
 I'm here to stop you."

 "Slab, we found out what they're doing.
 It's not just a science project.
-This facility is designed to---"
+This facility is designed to"

 "Merge everything into Bay One.
 Yeah.
 I know."